Tygertbone/Vauntico-app/Readme.md

 Pre-commit hooks: Run pnpm run prepare after clone to install Husky hooks.
 Commits run pnpm audit (non-blocking) and a staged-only Vauntico lint via lint-staged.
 Use --no-verify only in emergencies.

-CI notes: GitHub Actions use pnpm via Corepack with dependency caching.
+CI notes: GitHub Actions use pnpm via Corepack with dependency caching and only run on code-impacting paths (src/, scripts/, server/, config files).
 See .github/workflows/cta-audit.yml.

 Install dependencies and start the local dev environment: